 This page contains three of my favorite excerpts from the first part of the novel Twists of Time.

 “Shouldn’t you have told the boys you were asking about their projects on behalf of the school paper?”

 “Teddie, you’re exaggerating.
 If that were the case, kids would be speaking up, to their parents, and to the department head.”

 “Now who sounds paranoid?”

 “You know what they say.
 Doesn’t mean they’re not out to get you.
 Look, I’m sorry I put you on Ms. Johnson’s radar.
 Be careful, Dad.
 I think she likes hurting people who don’t agree with her.”

 There was lightness in Stan’s step as he helped unload the two trucks and made his way to the cave’s small entrance.

 Alex and Xuha continued their tennis workouts into the summer, with Xuha growing stronger each week, as his left-handed playing improved.
 After two and a half months, he felt confident enough to try his right hand.

 Alex agreed.
-“If I were you I’d focus on serving with both hands.
+“I’d focus on serving with both hands.
 That’s where you’ll get the most impact.”
-So the two of them worked on serves, until the June sun rose high enough for the summer heat to take over the morning completely.
+The two of them worked on serves, until the June sun rose high enough for the summer heat to take over the morning.

 “That day you got attacked.
 You still have no idea who they were or why they picked you?”
 Alex wondered aloud as they both gulped water and gathered up their gear.